Miele Triflex HX1 vs. Dyson V12 Detect

 Dyson V12 Piezo sensor

-The V12 Detect utilizes a more modern interactive screen with the Peizo readout and batter status, showing how much run time is left.
+The V12 Detect utilizes a more modern interactive screen with the Peizo readout and battery status, showing how much run time is left.
 In contrast, the Triflex HX1 uses a slide switch and three-LED battery indicators.

 Miele Triflex HX1 handle controls